abhinavkulkarni/abhinavkulkarni.github.io/_posts/2022-12-07-GEC-by-Grammarly.md

 ---
 layout: post
-title:  "Grammatical Error Correction & Text Simplification by Grammarly"
+title:  "Grammatical Error Correction by Grammarly"
-excerpt: "A short explanation of the Grammatical Error Correction (GEC) and Text Simplification (TS) tasks and the GECToR model by Grammarly."
+excerpt: "A short explanation of the Grammatical Error Correction (GEC) and the GECToR model by Grammarly."
 date:   2022-12-07 19:21:13 -0800
 comments: true
 categories: jekyll update
 ---

-In this paper, I try to summarize the main ideas behind the two excellent papers published by Grammarly's research team for the tasks of [GEC][GEC paper] (Grammatical Error Correction) and [Text Simplification][Text simplification paper] tasks.
-Both papers are very well-written and easy to understand.
+In this paper, I try to summarize the main ideas behind the excellent paper published by Grammarly's research team for the tasks of [GEC][GEC paper] (Grammatical Error Correction).
+The paper is very well-written and easy to understand.

 ### GEC Task